Student loans simply explained!

 It’s a good idea to set and keep to a monthly budget to reflect your income and outgoings, including your student loan repayments (even if they are deducted automatically before you receive your salary).

 If you are struggling with repayments

 Many graduates have student loan repayments deducted from their salary automatically via PAYE, and for most the system works well.
-But thousands of graduates accidentally overpay their debts (in the worst cases up to £10,000) e.g. where repayments are collected too early, when income is below the threshold, or after the loan has already been cleared.
+But thousands of graduates accidentally overpay their debts (in the worst cases up to £10,000) e.g. where repayments are collected too early, when their income is below the threshold, or after the loan has already been cleared.
 Problems occur mainly because HMRC only reports payments once annually to the Student Loans Company at the end of the tax year, by which time a large sum of overpayments could have been made.
-The Government aims to fix the system by April 2019, but do be proactive and regularly check your payments, particularly if your circumstances change, or you’re close to clearing your debt.
+The Government plans to fix the system, but do be proactive and regularly check your payments, particularly if your circumstances change, or you’re close to clearing your debt.

 Impact on Credit Rating & Future Borrowing